V4lcyfer/V4lcyfer/README.md

 <!--banner -->

 <!--Contenido sobre mi -->
-## Sobre mi
+## About me

-- ⭐ Apasionado por la Ciberseguridad
+- ⭐ Passionate about Cybersecurity
-- 📲 Pentester en constante aprendizaje
+- 📲 Constantly learning Pentester
-- 📗 Subire algunos writeups de CTFs de las plataformas mas populares
+- 📗 I'll be uploading some writeups of CTFs from the most popular platforms
-- 🎥 Pronto en Youtube
+- 🎥 Coming soon on YouTube
+- 🧑‍🏫 "Cositas" are coming!

 <br>
 <!--